shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 8: Create a Fabric Workspace

-1. Now let’s create a workspace with Fabric license.
+1. Now let’s create a workspace with a Fabric license.
 Select **Workspaces (1)** from the left navigation bar.
 A dialog opens.
 2. Click **+ New workspace (2)** found at the bottom of the pop-out menu

     ![](../media/lab-02/2712025(11).png)

 3. **Create a workspace** dialog opens on the right side of the browser.

 4. In the **Name** field enter **FAIAD_<inject key="Deployment ID"></inject>**

    > **Note:** Workspace name must be unique.
 However, your workspace name must be different.
 Make sure a green check mark with “This name is available” is displayed below the Name field.